 Bedale and Beaufort Wax: These waxes are specially formulated for the Bedale and Beaufort jackets, respectively.
 They are made to the same high standards as the Original Wax but with a slightly different formulation.

 NOTE: Not all waxes are available for all Barbour products.
-Please refer to the Barbour product description or the Barbour Website to determine which wax is recommended for your jacket, or check the label inside the jacket.
+Please refer to the Barbour product description or the Barbour website to determine which wax is recommended for your jacket, or check the label inside the jacket.

 How do I Know Which Barbour Wax to Use?